zalando/package-build/README.md

 Package Building
 ================
 *created Wednesday, 11.
-June 2014 - updated Monday, 10.
-August 2015*
+June 2014 - updated Monday, 28.
+September 2015*

-This is a toolset for creating native system packages, read more on [System Docu](https://sysdocu.zalando.net/Packages-and-Repos).
+This is a toolset for creating native system packages (.deb for Debian-like and .rpm for RedHat-like OSes), read more on [System Docu](https://wiki.tm.zalando/Packages-and-Repos).

 ## Setup